 5 Fun Ways to See Tampa Florida

-Tampa Riverwalk and Tampa Downtown
+1. Tampa Riverwalk and Tampa Downtown

-On the Hillsborough River
+2. On the Hillsborough River

 While on the Riverwalk, you probably noticed University of Tampa students lounging in hammocks on the other side of the river.
 Get a closeup view of them from a rented water bike.

-Dr. Wallace Reyes once held the Guinness Record for longest rolled cigar and is a local history expert.
+Dr. Wallace Reyes once held the Guinness Record for longest rolled cigar and is an Ybor City history expert.
 During a two hour walking tour of Ybor City, Wally entertained, educated, and surprised us.
 We saw cigars being hand rolled, learned why the brick streets are curved (fascinating), and visited Cuba.
 WHAT?
 Jose Marti Park, less than a quarter acre in the middle of Ybor City, belongs to the Cuban government (since 1956).
 The flora is native to Cuba and planted in soil transported from each province.
 So, I stepped on Cuban soil in Cuba although I never left Tampa.
 Pretty cool.

 Dr. Reyes is one of a handful of people with access to it.
 To quench our thirst, we met some travel writer friends at Cigar City Cider & Mead, for yummy and potent fruit ciders and mead (honey based adult beverages).
 Travel between Ybor City and downtown Tampa on the TECO streetcar.